slvler/serpapi-web-search/README.md

 [![Total Downloads](https://poser.pugx.org/slvler/serpapi-search-api/downloads)](https://packagist.org/packages/slvler/serpapi-search-api)

 ### Introduction
-Brave Web Search API is a REST API to query Brave Search and get back search results from the web.
-The following sections describe how to curate requests, including parameters and headers, to Brave Web Search API and get a JSON response back.
-This package provides a convenient wrapper to the [Brave Web Search API](https://api.search.brave.com/app/documentation/web-search/get-started)  for Laravel applications.
+API endpoint allows you to scrape the results from Google search engine via our SerpApi service.
+Head to the playground for a live and interactive demo.
+You can query https://serpapi.com/search using a GET request.

 ### Requirements
 - PHP 8.0+